Zenika/spring-workshop/Slides/06_spring_security.md

 ## Authentification and authorization.

-- Spring Security helps you deal with both use authentication and habilitation
+- Spring Security helps you deal with both authentication and authorization
   - *Authentication*: **Who** is accessing the resource ?
   - *Authorization*: **What** is he allowed to do ?
 - For instance, your user information could be handled by an LDAP server